KIND bars are super popular these days, you can find them at most grocery stores, and even at Costco.

 Unfortunately, most of them aren’t vegan-friendly.

-The most common reason why is that most bars have honey, and certain bars have milk and other animal products in them.
+The most common reason why is that most bars have honey (just like Nature Valley granola bars), and certain bars have milk and other animal products in them.

 But there are still a few KIND products you can buy if you really love the brand.
 I’ll go through each type of KIND product and explain which flavors are vegan.